-With scenic sights and adventures awaiting in our rugged Green Mountains, it should come as no surprise that folks flock from all over to embark on Vermont vacations year-round.
-While your options for a Green Mountain getaway are many, the choice is clear in our eyes: we believe Brattleboro is the best place for a Vermont vacation.
-Call us biased if you like, but first, take in our six favorite features of our town.
+With scenic sights and adventures awaiting in our rugged Green Mountains, it comes as no surprise that folks flock from all over to embark on a Vermont vacation.
+While your options for a Green Mountain getaway are many, the choice is clear in our eyes: we believe Brattleboro, Vermont is the very best spot to set off on a vacation.
+Call us biased if you like, but first, take in our top ten favorite features of our beloved town of Brattleboro.

 Pick a direction, and there’s a way to get from your neck of the woods to ours.
 Amtrak’s Vermonter train runs north all the way from Washington D.C. through New York and Connecticut, while Greyhound buses roll through regularly from Boston, Albany, and coastal Maine.
 On top of that, who doesn’t love to save on travel time and expenses?
 If you’re coming in from Connecticut, New York, or the Greater Boston area, Brattleboro’s your closest Vermont neighbor and the shortest trip by both car and public transit.